Malawi says aid flowing back with IMF backing

 By Pascal Fletcher

-ADDIS ABABA Aid from major donors is flowing back to Malawi after the International Monetary Fund (IMF) backed the southern African country's economic policies and efforts to seek financing, Malawian ministers said on Monday.
+ADDIS ABABA, July 16 Aid from major donors is flowing back to Malawi after the International Monetary Fund (IMF) backed the southern African country's economic policies and efforts to seek financing, Malawian ministers said on Monday.

 The IMF issued a so-called "letter of comfort" for the impoverished nation last month, giving a thumbs-up to its efforts to seek financial aid and loans.